maunovaha/maunovaha.com/_posts/2015-01-06-an-epic-journey-of-a-man-from-beginner-to-pro-in-game-programming.markdown

 <h2>About me</h2>

 <p>
-  I'm a 28 years old, programmer by work/hobby, student, CS:GO player and a dude (obviously).
+  I'm a 28 years old, programmer by work/hobby, student, CS:GO player and a dude (obviously)
 </p>

 <p>